-This page addresses some of the most frequently asked questions about online degree programs.
-All answers are thoroughly researched; we include links to relevant studies where possible.
-Another reason cheating is less common in online programs is that universities have adopted strict anti-cheating protocols and technologies.
+This article will answer some of the most frequently asked questions about online degree programs.
+All answers are thoroughly researched and include links to relevant studies where possible.
+One of the reasons why cheating is less common in online programs is that universities have adopted strict anti-cheating protocols and technologies.
 According to a report released by the Online Learning Consortium, some online courses require students to report to supervised testing facilities to complete exams, although virtual supervision using shared screens and webcams is becoming increasingly popular.
-Sophisticated identity verification tools such as biometric analysis and facial recognition software are another way these schools combat Instructors also often implement their own anti-cheating measures, such as running research work through plagiarism screening programs or incorporate challenge-based questions into quizzes and exams.
+Sophisticated identity verification tools such as biometric analysis and facial recognition software are another way these schools combat cheating.

+Instructors also often implement their own anti-cheating measures, such as running research work through plagiarism screening programs or incorporating challenge-based questions into quizzes and exams.
 When combined, these measures can significantly reduce academic dishonesty.
-Despite this, students researching online institutions are encouraged to research their accreditation, the type of qualification you will earn from an online learning program, and the nature of the online institution itself.
+Despite this, students researching online institutions are encouraged to research their accreditation, the type of qualification they will earn from an online learning program, and the nature of the online institution itself.
 A big question parents ask themselves is what is the emotional impact of online education on their children.
-While these reports list several plausible reasons why students might learn more effectively online, that they have more control over their studies, or have more opportunities for a medium of reflection, is just one of many factors that influence outcomes.
+While these reports list several plausible reasons why students might learn more effectively online, such as having more control over their studies or having more opportunities for a medium of reflection, this is just one of many factors that influence outcomes.

 When in doubt, students should contact schools directly or report to the nearest Department of Veterans Affairs to learn more about their options.
-Department of Education analysis of more than 1,000 learning studies, online students tend to outnumber students in the classroom in most disciplines and demographics.
+Department of Education analysis of more than 1,000 learning studies shows that online students tend to outnumber students in the classroom in most disciplines and demographics.
 Online education does not offer the same social benefits that children receive when interacting with their peers or teachers.

 This means that the online learning environment ensures access to diverse knowledge, knowledge and practices, and comprises a wide network of professionals in a variety of industries.
 Children learn much more than reading and math when they go to school in person; they also learn fundamental social and emotional skills that will lead to adulthood.
-One child can work at a desk in a bedroom, while another can use a table in the dining room for online classes.
+One child can work at a desk in a bedroom while another can use a table in the dining room for online classes.
 In fact, many employers now recognize that studying online (and part-time) requires a great deal of dedication and commitment.